-Optional Attributes Type and Dimension Definition DelayAfterOffline integer-scalar Number of seconds the agent waits to start the monitoring routine after Oracle is taken offline.
-Default = 20 DelayAfterOnline integer-scalar Number of seconds the agent waits to start the monitoring routine after Oracle is brought online.
-Default = 20 DetailMonitor boolean-scalar A flag that defines whether the agent monitors Oracle in detail by trying to verify access to the database by running a SQL script.
-The value 1 indicates that the agent will monitor Oracle in detail.
+Optional Attributes Type and Dimension Definition DelayAfterOffline integer-scalar Number of seconds the agent waits to star the monitoring routine after Oracle is taken offline.
+Default = 20 DelayAfterOnline integer-scalar Number of seconds the agent waits to star the monitoring routine after Oracle is brought online.
+Default = 20 DetailMonitor boolean-scalar A flag that defines whether the agent monitors Oracle in detail by trying to verif access to the database by running a SQ script.
+The value 1 indicates that the ager will monitor Oracle in detail.
 The value 0 indicates that the agent will not.
-Default = 0 If the DetailMonitor flag is set to 1, the following attributes must be defined: SID SQLFile
+Default = 0 If the DetailMonitor flag is set to 1, the following attributes must be defined: SIDSQLFile IndepthMonitorCount integer-scalar An integer that defines the monitor interval between two consecutive detail monitorin cycles.
+If this attribute is set to 5, the ager monitors the application in detail after every five monitor intervals.
+Default = 5 Note: Do not set the value of this attribute to 0.
+SQLTimeOut integer-scalar The number of seconds the agent waits for the SQL script to return a value during detail monitoring.
+If this limit exceeds, the resource is declared faulted.
+Default = 20